openebs-archive/upgrade/e2e-tests/experiments/cstor-operator-provision/README.md

    - This test constitutes the below files.

-### run_litmus_test.yml
+### run_e2e_test.yml
-   - This includes the litmus job which triggers the test execution.
+   - This includes the e2e job which triggers the test execution.
 The pod includes several environmental variables such as
         - RELEASE_VERSION: Version Tag for the cstor operator
         - ACTION: Values should be provision for deploy, to remove the operator value should be deprovision.
         - WEBHOOK_FAILURE_POLICY: value for the webhook failure policy.